The Best Home Insurance Companies in California in 2026

 sort ascsort desc

-It’s important to choose your policy limits based on the cost of rebuilding your home, not just the purchase price.
-The table below shows the average monthly premiums for different levels of dwelling coverage in California, according to Compare.com data.
+The following table shows the average rates for different amounts of dwelling coverage in California, according to Compare.com data.

 sort ascsort desc